-&lt;sup>17 Polish Politician Weighs Up Pros and Cons Of US Radar Plan.
+&lt;sup>21 Polish Politician Weighs Up Pros and Cons Of US Radar Plan.
 Gazeta Wyborcza, February 5, 2007.
 In: BBC Monitoring European.
 February 6, 2007.
 See also: Don't Take Poland For Granted.
 Radek Sikorski [former Polish Defense Minister and current Foreign Minister].
 Washington Post.
 March 21, 2007.

-&lt;sup>18 Poland's Likely Next Prime Minister Open To Talks On U.S. Missile Defense.
+&lt;sup>22 Poland's Likely Next Prime Minister Open To Talks On U.S. Missile Defense.
 Poland Business Newswire.
 November 6, 2007.
 Poland's New Defense Chief Wants To Reconsider U.S. Missile Defense Request.
 AP.
 November 19, 2007.

-&lt;sup>19 Poland Said Likely To Launch Tough Missile Defence Talks With USA.
+&lt;sup>23 Poland Said Likely To Launch Tough Missile Defence Talks With USA.
 Gazeta Wyborcza [in: BBC Monitoring European.]
 December 5, 2007.

-&lt;sup>20 "Poland Says U.S. Shield a 'Foregone Conclusion.'"
+&lt;sup>24 "Poland Says U.S. Shield a 'Foregone Conclusion.'"
 Reuters.
 July 16, 2007.
 Poland Signals Doubts About Planned U.S. Missile-Defense Bases On Its Territory.
 New York Times.
 January 7, 2008.
 No Poland-US Missile Deal Next Month: Defense Minister.
 AFP.
 February 2, 2008.

-The major sticking point in the negotiations was the question of U.S. assistance for Poland's military "modernization," mainly in the form of PAC-3 air defense.
-During President Tusk's visit to Washington DC in March 2008, however, President Bush declared, "Before my watch is over we will have assessed [Poland's] needs and come up with a modernization plan that's concrete and tangible."
-Nevertheless, the meeting of the two leaders did not result in a deal being struck.
-In addition, Poland has been anxious that the two projects not be too explicitly linked, for fear of further alienating Russia.
-Concerning the likely future of the program, Polish Ambassador to the United States Robert Kupiecki told a Polish parliamentary committee that "there are serious reasons to think that the project will be continued" by Bush's successor, no matter whom it might be.
+the United States Robert Kupiecki in spring 2008 told a Polish parliamentary committee that "there are serious reasons to think that the project will be continued" by Bush's successor, no matter whom it might be.
 A Czech newspaper reported that MDA Director Obering "said [on April 2 that] the United States will be interested in stationing the radar in the Czech Republic even if it does not reach agreement with Poland."
-What this might have meant for the overall system without the interceptors in Poland was not clear.
-However, there were suggestions that the radar would be useful if used in conjunction with other medium-range BMD systems, such as Aegis, in the absence of GMD interceptors based in Poland.
+What this might have meant for the overall system without the interceptors sited in Poland was not clear.
+However, some suggested that the radar would be useful if used in conjunction with other medium-range BMD systems, such as Aegis, in the absence of GMD interceptors based in Poland.
 In addition, Bush Administration officials reportedly held discussions on the interceptor basing issue with the government of Lithuania.
 In early July, the Polish media reported that a meeting in Washington between Foreign Minister Sikorski and Secretary Rice failed to produce an agreement.

-In a surprise move on August 14, Polish and U.S. government officials initialed an agreement; the formal accord was signed six days later by Secretary Rice and Foreign Affairs Minister Sikorski.
+In a surprise move on August 14, Polish and U.S. government officials initialed an agreement; the formal accord was signed six days later by Rice and Sikorski.
 Some observers believe that the negotiations, which had stalled in July, received impetus from concerns over Russia's military incursion into South Ossetia in early August.
 While some U.S. officials denied an explicit linkage between the two events, U.S. Defense Secretary Gates on August 15 commented that Russia's neighbors have "a higher incentive to stand with us now than they did before, now that they have seen what the Russians have done in Georgia."
 Under the agreement, Poland received from the United States enhanced security guarantees, which Minister Sikorski likened to a "kind of reinforcement of Article 5 [the NATO treaty's mutual defense clause]."
-The United States will also
+The United States also pledged to help modernize Poland's armed forces, in part by providing a battery of Patriot air defense missiles, which reportedly would be re-deployed from Germany and would initially be manned by U.S. military personnel.